sasha42/LED-controller/INSTALL.md

 Solder the PWM driver to the protoboard
 ---------------------
 Take the PWM driver, protoboard, 5 and 4 pin male male headers from the kit.
-Solder the 5 pin header into the left side of the PWM driver, where it says 'GND OE SCL SDA VCC V+' (make sure the labels are on the RIGHT of the header).
+Solder the 5 pin header into the left side of the PWM driver, where it says `GND OE SCL SDA VCC V+` (make sure the labels are on the RIGHT of the header).
 This will connect the PWM driver to the Raspberry Pi over I2C.
-Next, solder the 4 pin header just under the '0 1 2 3' labels, on the PWM row.
+Next, solder the 4 pin header just under the `0 1 2 3` labels, on the PWM row.
 These will provide the output PWM signal for the transistors.

 ![unassembled pwm driver](img/unnasembled-pwm-driver.jpg)

-Aassemble the PWM driver to the protoboard: place the left topmost pin (GND) onto the protoboard in position C14.
+Assemble the PWM driver to the protoboard: place the left topmost pin (GND) onto the protoboard in position C14.
 The last pin (V+) should be on C08.
 Solder the PWM driver to the protoboard.

 ![assembled pwm driver and protoboard](img/assembled-pwm-driver.jpg)